-- Provide voluntary opportunities for participants to indicate their inclusion in Title VI categories on comment cards and surveys. - As resources allow, provide announcements, documents, materials, and notices in the language of populations reaching the Limited English Proficiency threshold in the Savannah urbanized area. - Put QR Codes and posters around underserved communities that link directly to CORE MPO meetings and online resources. - Create printed versions of infographics, charts, and information that can be administered directly to elderly communities, nursing homes, and anyone without internet access. - Provide sign language translations of meetings for deaf and low hearing individuals. - Provide translated CORE MPO informational materials for Spanish speaking people who have low English proficiency. - Provide closed captions to make meetings easier to follow - Create a voluntary demographic survey to learn the composition of meetings and identify any underrepresentation.
+- Provide opportunities for public participation through means other than written communication, such as personal interviews or use of audio or video recording devices to capture oral communication. - Use federal and state guidance to learn public participation best practices. - Work with TEPIAC to identify opportunities for their additional involvement in the MPO transportation planning process. - Involve minority, low-income, LEP, disabled and elderly persons as members of TEPIAC. - Provide voluntary opportunities for participants to indicate their inclusion in Title VI categories on comment cards and surveys. - As resources allow, provide announcements, documents, materials, and notices in the language of populations reaching the Limited English Proficiency threshold in the Savannah urbanized area. - Create printed versions of infographics, charts, and information that can be administered directly to elderly communities, nursing homes, and anyone without internet access. - Provide sign language translations of meetings for deaf and low hearing individuals. - Involve equity planning in all transportation plans and studies - Provide translated CORE MPO informational materials for Spanish speaking people who have low English proficiency. - Provide virtual options for meetings - Provide closed captions to make meetings easier to follow - Provide paper copies of documents and comment cards - Provide language preference cards - Identify historically underrepresented groups and ensure that meetings occur to receive the input of those groups.

-Goal 4: Utilize the CAC to its fullest extent to reach interested parties in the community including citizens within the planning area, the CORE MPO Board and local, state and federal transportation and public officials.
+Goal 4: Utilize the TEPIAC to its fullest extent to reach interested parties in the community including citizens within the planning area, the CORE MPO Board and local, state and federal transportation and public officials.

-- Keep the CAC informed of MPO activities and studies. - CAC will review all citizen concerns related to transportation policies, etc. as part of the MPO Committee review process. - Keep the CAC informed of the progress of federally funded transportation projects, including transit projects. - CAC will periodically review effectiveness of Participation Plan. - Modifications to the Participation Process will be reviewed by the CAC before being approved by the CORE MPO Board. - New CAC members will be provided with a current Orientation Manual and will be able to attend an orientation meeting on the MPO planning process. - Invite CAC members to be added to the stakeholder lists for MPO studies of their choice and to share insight or information gleaned with the rest of the CAC and interested citizens as opportunities arise. - Continue previous CAC goals, but at a distance, using the internet, phones, mail, and more.
+- Keep the TEPIAC informed of relevant MPO activities and studies, such as the Title VI Plan, Participation Plan, non-motorized transportation, and transit. - TEPIAC will review all citizen concerns related to transportation policies, etc. as part of the MPO Committee review process. - Keep the TEPIAC informed of the progress of federally funded transportation projects, including transit projects.

+- TEPIAC will periodically review the effectiveness of CORE MPO participation methods. - Modifications to the Participation Process will be reviewed by the TEPIAC before being approved by the CORE MPO Board. - New TEPIAC members will be provided with a current Orientation Manual and will be able to attend an orientation meeting on the MPO planning process. - Invite TEPIAC members to be added to the stakeholder lists for MPO studies of their choice and to share insight or information gleaned with the rest of the TEPIAC and interested citizens as opportunities arise. - Offer remote opportunities for meetings and events.